 Remote fraud, also known as card-not-present fraud, refers to every other way someone might be able to fraudulently use your credit card account to make purchases such as online shopping, etc.

-How Credit Card Companies Handle a Credit Card Fraud Investigation
+How Credit Card Issuers Handle a Credit Card Fraud Investigation

 If you notice unauthorized credit card transactions, you should be able to easily report them to your credit card issuer.
 Many credit card companies have a special point of contact to investigate unauthorized transactions and if not, you can go through the normal customer support phone number.

-Once you are able to report the unauthorized transaction, the credit card issuer will work alongside you to determine whether it is a case that requires a credit card fraud investigation rather than a simple mistake.
-To move forward in a fraud investigation process after a cardholder disputes certain transactions, credit card issuers must first confirm that they are fraudulent charges and not simply a merchant accidentally overcharging or failing to deliver a product.
-With a situation like that, you may be able to get a chargeback process from the merchant, but a fraud investigation process through the card issuer would not be necessary.
+Once you report the unauthorized transaction, the credit card issuer will work alongside you to determine whether a credit card fraud investigation is required.
+To move forward in a fraud investigation process after a cardholder disputes certain transactions, credit card issuers must first confirm that they are fraudulent charges.

 The Fraud Investigation Process